Irena Volkov, Founder & CEO, Surgicure Technologies

 The project won the prestigious “Department of Defense Hot Technologies” contest.

 The device project was introduced to Irena in 2019 when she was an undergraduate in neuroscience and bioentrepreneuship at the American University in Washington D.C.
-Her biotechnology course entailed an entrepreneurship-oriented program that encouraged students to commercialize research projects that were formerly undertaken by the government or military.
+Her biotechnology course coordinated with a program wherein a company called FedTech would foster student entrepreneurship by encouraging them to take up research projects that were formerly undertaken by the government or military and find ways to commercialize them.
 Irena quickly realized its potential as a practical solution to a vexing problem in the practice of medicine.
 Working tirelessly to bring this product to market, Irena has acquired a license to the patent for the device from the US Army, assembled a seasoned management team, all geared toward performing a clinical trial(s), mass production and commercial launch of the RB device, activities anticipated to occur during the 2020-2021 timeframe.

 “The device can help save hospital costs by approximately $41,000 per patient for every avoided extubation event as well as reduced ICU stays”